JoshWilde/LensFindery-McLensFinderFace/README.md

 ### Class Generated Images
 We generate images which highly activated both classes (lens and non-lens) to understand what features in the image the CNN identifies with each class.
 This is done by freezing the model weights of an already trained CNN and all output classes are set to 0 apart from the target class which is set to 1 [5,6].
+The input image contains random uniform noise and the same random image is used for each target class.
 Using back-propagation the input image is updated rather than the model weights.
 This results in an updated image that activates the target class more strongly than the unmodified input image.

 This process is shown in figure 2C, which shows the generation of class generated images for both classes in OU-66.
 This shows the generation of new features which cause a strong response in each of the target classes.